About Quail Meadows West

 Quail Meadows West is a group of 115 homes but a community of neighbors who feel life should be lived within a social framework.
 Gated and impeccably maintained this wonderful community offers many activities and amenities not found in your typical association.
 We enjoy our community clubhouse, swim in the heated swimming pool, bask in the large spa or play billiards in the media library.

-2019 March Letter From QMW HOA President Michael Anderson
+2019 April Letter From QMW HOA President Michael Anderson

 April is here and after having to postpone the street resurfacing due to rain, we will once again schedule the new streets starting April 15th.
 Notices will be posted.
 Please be aware that during the road resurfacing the gates will be open 24/7 until the pressure sensors are installed in the street by the gate maintenance company after the asphalt in installed.

 - More stop signs will be installed.
 Please slow down and stop as indicated.
 We have many homeowners, children and pets walking on our streets and safety is paramount.

 - We have completed the 2019 Directory which will be delivered to you soon.

 - Pool has been turned on so come jump in and enjoy.
 We had a lot of work done over the winter to the pool and equipment.
 New filters in the pool filter, new lights, new pool cover and more.

 - QMW taxes have been completed and filed. (thank you Margaret and Jan)